 The first three episodes of Surface premiere Friday, July 29 on Apple TV+.

-- The best dramas on Netflix right now (August 2022)
+- The best shows on Hulu right now (December 2023)

 - The best shows on Apple TV+ right now (December 2023)